JuliaLang/julia/stdlib/Markdown/docs/src/index.md

 !!! terminology "julia vs Julia"

-    Strictly speaking, "Julia" refers to the language, and "julia" the standard implementation.
+    Strictly speaking, "Julia" refers to the language, and "julia" to the standard implementation.
 ```

 However, unless the code rendering the Markdown special-cases that particular admonition type, it will get the default styling.